rpashkoff/jenkins-parallels/README.md

 * [Jenkins LTS](https://jenkins-ci.org/changelog-stable), 1.609.2 or later.
 Previous versions may work, but are not tested
 * [Parallels Desktop 11](http://www.parallels.com/products/desktop/) Pro or Business edition

-## Installation ##

-This plugin is not yet available in the Jenkins plugin "hub", but it will be there soon.
-Until then, you can install the plugin easily by uploading the binary to Jenkins through Plugin Manager UI.

-To do so:
-* Download the binary release here: [parallels-desktop.hpi](https://github.com/jenkinsci/parallels-desktop-plugin/releases/download/v0.2/parallels-desktop.hpi).
-* Go to Manage Jenkins->Manage Plugins.
-* Switch to the "Advanced" tab.
-* In the "Upload Plugin" section, pick the binary downloaded in the first step and press "Upload".

 ## Configuration ##

 First you must configure a host machine on which Parallels Desktop is installed.
 Enable "Remote Login" in OS X "Sharing" settings to allow incoming SSH connections.